Firefighters continue to work on a fire in Sioux Falls

 SIOUX FALLS, S.D.
 (KELO) — We are following some breaking news concerning a house on fire in Sioux Falls.

-6th Street is still blocked off to traffic between Wayland and Highland Avenue as firefighters continue to work on this fire.
+6th Street was blocked off to traffic between Wayland and Highland Avenue as firefighters continued to work on this fire.
 The fire was reported shortly after four o’ clock this afternoon by some passerbys who saw the smoke and flames coming from the small vacant home.

 The flames quickly spread to the outside of the rental home next door.